cyanwaves-audio/ForkGitResetCommit/README.md

 # ForkGitResetCommit
-A little tool I made for resetting my last commit when encountering after pushing with Fork.
+A little tool I made for resetting my last commit when encountering errors after pushing with Fork.
 Basically a batch file with git commands.
 Tested with Fork and Git-2.47.1.2 on Windows 10.

 Don't use it if you're not familiar with Fork/Git.